mechawla/bots-ws/readme.md

 ## Pre-requisites

-Azure account to login to Azure [Portal](http://portal.azure.com)
+1. Azure account to login to Azure [Portal](http://portal.azure.com)
+2. Make sure you have access to [LUIS](https://www.luis.ai) using the same account as you used to log into Azure portal.

 ## General Notes

-1. We will use Node SDK for Bot Framework and use the Azure runtime running in Azure.
+1. We will use Node SDK for Bot Framework and Azure runtime in Azure to run the bot service.
-2. Your code changes go live as the code changes are saved.
+2. Your code changes go live as the code changes are saved in online tools.

 ## Step 1: Create a Language Understanding bot with Bot Service